-This recipe though requires almost no thought or skill.
+This Slow Roasted Chicken Wings recipe requires almost no thought or skill.
 It requires a small amount of planning ahead, but other than that it’s about as fail safe as a recipe can get.
 Instead of cooking the wings in a blazing hot oven or deep fryer, this recipe requires a low and slow bake that results in wings that literally fall off the bone.

 You could sauce them, but they don’t really need it.
 They are perfect with a slightly spicy rub.

 1) Preheat oven to 250 degrees F. In a small bowl, stir together salt, pepper, chili powder, paprika, garlic powder, and cumin.

 2) Lay out wings on a few baking sheets with wire racks so they are suspended over the baking sheets.
 Rub wings liberally with spice rub.

 3) Bake wings for around 4 hours, rotating every hour or so to make sure they are cooking evenly.
 Check the wings around 3 and a half hours to make sure they aren't overcooking.